vishvAsa/notes/sapiens/branches/afro-asiatic/semitic/canaanite/yehUda/articles/MT/2023-attack.md

 Yes many places were considered and each might have had its own issues.
 There were not many takes for the J oblast in Russia as it was not their idea in the first place.
 I guess barring my idiosyncratic acquaintance they were not keen about europe at all

+## Gujarat parallel
+The mUlavAtUla-marUnmatta-yuddha has shades of "Gujarat" in it.
+Soon after the marUnmatta-s burnt down H in lATa, their propaganda machinery aided & abetted by the mlechCha-s made it all about them forgetting who were the cause.
+This was reproduced in the current conflict & some of piNDaka's backers, the same ones who are ranged against the H, are now threatening to withdraw their support to him if he goes with the mUla-s.Some of the latter who were in the anti-H ranks (including some whom the H were foolishly simping for) are now getting a real taste of their marUnmattAdi friends.

+On one hand, this kolAhala among piNDaka's backers is good for the H but on the other it also give a preview of how the marU-navyonmatta alliance will act against them when the time of the nirNaya comes.
+As we have said before none of the trayonmAda-s (barring marUnmAda) can act decisively on each other as a fundamental attack one will also be a self-goal.
+The same holds for navyonmAda.

+The mlechCha world is also seeing the paradoxes pertaining to FOE being exposed in rather raw way.
+They are falling back to the basic dictum FOE is fine when it is for me but not for you.
+To be clear we are for maximal FOE as long all parties are willing to play fair